Sayonara Wild Hearts: Reception

-Nicole Clark of Vice thought that the ending of Sayonara was a departure from the usual hero's journey in a fictive narritive.
+Nicole Clark of Vice thought that the ending of Sayonara was a departure from the usual hero's journey in a fictive narrative.
 "Rather than becoming your mask, you abandon it.
 Rather than becoming someone new and unbreakable you recover to the point of self-acceptance."
+Nintendo Life felt the game constantly managed to surprise the player throughout its runtime, "half the fun here is starting a new level... as you realise how the game's managed to transform its basic mechanic into yet another different style".

 Accolades

 In addition, several game magazines and websites named Sayonara Wild Hearts among their Games of the Year, including Eurogamer, Polygon, Edge, and Salon.
 Additionally, Edge gave Sayonara its Best Visual Design award and nominated the game for Best Audio Design in their 2019 awards.
 Sayonara also won "Apple Arcade Game of the Year" by Apple.